christian-arroyo/prometheus_alerting/README.md

 # Steps

-1. Create a "Key Pair" in AWS EC2 instance in PEM format
+1. Create a "Key Pair" in AWS EC2 instance in PEM format and name it "default-ec2"
 2. Download the ssh key
 3. Create a directory in your local machine to store the key
 ```